dabit3/next.js-cdk-amplify-workshop/README.md

 ### Background needed / level

-This workshop is intended for intermediate to advanced front end & back end developers wanting to learn more about full stack serverless development.
+This workshop is intended for intermediate to advanced JavaScript developers wanting to learn more about full stack serverless development.

 While some level of React and GraphQL is helpful, because all front end code provided is copy and paste-able, this workshop requires zero previous knowledge about React or GraphQL.